stdgregwar/solarus-online/README.md

 ## Demo

-The demo feature some simple maps trying to expose what's already feasible with the current state of the layer.
+The demo feature some simple maps, including a short 'dungeon', trying to expose what's already feasible with the current state of the layer.

 Lot of the ennemies and hud code is adapted from [ZSDX](https://github.com/solarus-games/zsdx)